-- Petroleum products such as fuel, oil and grease

-- Soil stabilizers and binders (e.g., Polyacrylamide)

-- · Fertilizers, pesticides and herbicides

-- Detergents

-- Asphalt and concrete compounds

-- · Hazardous chemicals such as acids, lime, adhesives, paints, solvents, and curing compounds - Any other material that may be detrimental if released to the environment
+- · Petroleum products such as fuel, oil and grease - Soil stabilizers and binders (e.g., polyacrylamide) - Fertilizers, pesticides, and herbicides - · Detergents - · Asphalt and concrete compounds - Hazardous chemicals such as acids, lime, adhesives, paints, solvents, and curing compounds - Any other material that may be detrimental if released to the environment

 - The temporary storage area should be located away from vehicular traffic, near the construction entrance(s), and away from waterways or storm drains. - Safety Data Sheets (SDS) should be supplied for all materials stored.
-Chemicals should be kept in their original labeled containers. - Hazardous material storage on-site should be minimized. - Hazardous materials should be handled as infrequently as possible. - During the wet weather season (Oct 1 April 30), consider storing materials in a covered area. - Materials should be stored in secondary containments, such as an earthen dike, horse trough, or even a children's wading pool for non-reactive materials such as detergents, oil, grease, and paints.
+Chemicals should be kept in their original labeled containers. - · Hazardous material storage on-site should be minimized. - Hazardous materials should be handled as infrequently as possible. - During the wet weather season (October 1 April 30), consider storing materials in a covered area. - Materials should be stored in secondary containments, such as an earthen dike, horse trough, or even a children's wading pool for non-reactive materials such as detergents, oil, grease, and paints.
 Small amounts of material may be secondarily contained in "bus boy" trays or concrete mixing trays. - Do not store chemicals, drums, or bagged materials directly on the ground.
 Place these items on a pallet and, when possible, within secondary containment. - If drums must be kept uncovered, store them at a slight angle to reduce ponding of rainwater on the lids to reduce corrosion.
 Domed plastic covers are inexpensive and snap to the top of drums, preventing water from collecting. - Liquids, petroleum products, and substances listed in 40 CFR Parts 110, 117, or 302 shall be stored in approved containers and drums and shall not be overfilled.
-Containers and drums shall be stored in temporary secondary containment facilities. - Temporary secondary containment facilities shall provide for a spill containment volume able to contain 10% of the total enclosed container volume of all containers, or 110% of the capacity of the largest container within its boundary, whichever is greater. - Secondary containment facilities shall be impervious to the materials stored therein for a minimum contact time of 72 hours. - Sufficient separation should be provided between stored containers to allow for spill cleanup and emergency response access. - During the wet weather season (Oct 1 April 30), each secondary containment facility shall be covered during non-working days, prior to and during rain events. - Keep material storage areas clean, organized and equipped with an ample supply of appropriate spill clean-up material (spill kit). - The spill kit should include, at a minimum:
+Containers and drums shall be stored in temporary secondary containment facilities. - Temporary secondary containment facilities shall provide for a spill containment volume able to contain 10% of the total enclosed container volume of all containers, or 110% of the capacity of the largest container within its boundary, whichever is greater.

-- 1-Water Resistant Nylon Bag
+- Secondary containment facilities shall be impervious to the materials stored therein for a minimum contact time of 72 hours.

+- Sufficient separation should be provided between stored containers to allow for spill cleanup and emergency response access.

+- During the wet weather season (Oct 1 April 30), each secondary containment facility shall be covered during non-working days.

+- Secondary containment facilities shall be covered at all times, except when in active use.

+- Keep material storage areas clean, organized, and equipped with an ample supply of appropriate spill clean-up material (spill kit).

+- The spill kit should include, at a minimum:

+- 1 Water resistant nylon bag

-- 3-Oil Absorbent Socks 3"x 4"
+- o 3 Oil absorbent socks 3"x 4"

-- 2-Oil Absorbent Socks 3"x 10"
+- 2 Oil absorbent socks 3"x 10"

-- 12-Oil Absorbent Pads 17"x19"
+- 12 Oil absorbent pads 17"x19"

-- 1-Pair Splash Resistant Goggles

-- 3-Pair Nitrile Gloves
+- 1 Pair splash resistant goggles

+- 3 Pairs nitrile gloves

-- 10-Disposable Bags with Ties
+- 10 Disposable bags with ties

 - Instructions